 If the NR V2X Services Authorized IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, update its V2X services authorization information for the UE accordingly.
 If the NR V2X Services Authorized IE includes one or more IEs set to "not authorized", the NG-RAN node shall, if supported, initiate actions to ensure that the UE is no longer accessing the relevant service(s).

 If the LTE V2X Services Authorized IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, update its V2X services authorization information for the UE accordingly.
 If the LTE V2X Services Authorized IE includes one or more IEs set to "not authorized", the NG-RAN node shall, if supported, initiate actions to ensure that the UE is no longer accessing the relevant service(s).

+If the NR A2X Services Authorized IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, update its A2X services authorization information for the UE accordingly.
+If the NR A2X Services Authorized IE includes one or more IEs set to "not authorized", the NG-RAN node shall, if supported, initiate actions to ensure that the UE is no longer accessing the relevant service(s).

+If the LTE A2X Services Authorized IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported, update its A2X services authorization information for the UE accordingly.
+If the LTE A2X Services Authorized IE includes one or more IEs set to "not authorized", the NG-RAN node shall, if supported, initiate actions to ensure that the UE is no longer accessing the relevant service(s).

 If the NR UE Sidelink Aggregate Maximum Bit Rate IE is included in the UE CONTEXT MODIFICATION REQUEST message, the NG-RAN node shall, if supported: